guigui0246/breigner_s_scripts/README.md

 # run

-This script runs the with the disk image of the moulinette at Epitech to allow you to verify if your program works with the versions of python of the moulinette for example.
+This script runs the disk image of the moulinette at Epitech to allow you to verify if your program works with the versions of python of the moulinette for example.
 You first need to install docker then you need to start Docker with the following command:

 ```bash